lclh813/Time_Series_Analysis/README.md

 **Step 2.
 Identfy the Order of** ***d***
 [Step 2.1.
 Ordinary Differencing]()
-- After ordinary differencing, the sample ACF indicates that there is a seasonal trend with peaks occurring at lags of 4.
+- After ordinary differencing, the sample ACF indicates that there is a seasonal trend with peaks occurring at lags of 4, which suggests that seasonal differencing should be applied.

 <div align=center><img src="https://github.com/lclh813/Time_Series_Analysis/blob/master/P_2_1_OrdinaryDiffAcfPacf.png"/></div>